 Kala Chana is often eaten with puri (“Balloon bread”), but goes well with any flatbread, or rice.

-Kala chana is a health recipe, since it contain little oil and no sugar.
+Kala chana is a healthy recipe, since it contain little oil and no sugar.
 Chickpeas are lentils, which are an excellent source of plant-based protein.

 When I make this, I used to make it in the pressure cooker, but I’ve switched to Instant Pot for convenience.
 It is also possible to make this on a stove, but it takes a long time to boil the chana enough to get the right texture.